 Navratri is a Hindu festival extending over nine nights and ten days during which nine forms of goddess Durga are worshipped.
-Explore all about its customs, traditions, celebration and dates for 2016 and 2017.
+Explore all about its customs, traditions, celebration and dates.

 Navratri is a popular Hindu festival dedicated to Goddess Durga.
 The festival is celebrated twice a year, dates of which are determined according to the lunar calendar.
 Generally, Navratri celebrations coincide with the beginning of spring and autumn season.
 The word Navratri has been derived from Sanskrit and literally stands for 'nine nights'.
 During these nine nights and ten days, nine forms of Goddess Durga are worshipped.
 Goddess Durga symbolizes purity, power and divinity.
 During the nine days, the divine incarnation is invoked as people worship God in the form of universal mother in Goddess Durga.
 The festival symbolizes the victory of positivity over negativity.
 It urges people to get rid of the negativity inside them in the form of hatred, jealousy, anger, greed and violence and become better human beings.
 Navratri is celebrated all over India with much pomp and gaiety.
 There are various legendary stories as to why Navratri is celebrated, each having their own significance.
 As per a legend, one of the fiercest demons, Mahisasura was killed by Goddess Durga in a battle that lasted for nine days, coinciding with Navratri celebration.
 As per another legend, Lord Rama invoked Goddess Durga's blessing before taking on Ravana.
 He fasted and prayed for nine days and on the tenth day killed the ten-headed Ravana, a day which coincides with Dusshera.
 Yet another tale says that Navratri celebrates the homecoming of Goddess Durga, when Shiva allowed Durga to visit her mother.
 Whatever the reason may be, Navratri celebration re-confirms our faith in Shakti or energy and invokes the awakening of divinity within us.